weavejul/V-BIG/README.md

 ### Dependencies

-The package requires Python 3.8+ and the following dependencies:
+The package requires Python 3.8+ and the following key dependencies:
 - PyTorch >= 1.9.0
 - Transformers >= 4.20.0
 - Captum >= 0.5.0